Pakistan court declares jail trial of former PM Imran Khan illegal

 For decades after independence, India’s approach to the world was shaped by its historical experience of colonialism

-A Pakistani court on Tuesday declared illegal the jail trial of former Prime Minister Imran Khan on charges of leaking state secrets, his lawyer said.
+A Pakistani court on Tuesday declared the jail trial of former Prime Minister Imran Khan on charges of leaking state secrets illegal, his lawyer said.

-A special court has been conducting the trial on a jail premises citing security concerns since Khan was indicted on the charges last month.
+A special court has been conducting the trial in jail citing security concerns since Khan was indicted on the charges last month.

 "Islamabad High Court has declared illegal the notification for jail trial," said Naeem Panjutha, the lawyer, in a post on social media platform X.